Uriah Heep (band): Success (1972–1976)

 Two singles were released from the album: "The Wizard" and "Easy Livin, the second (a defiant rocker, according to Blows, "tailor-made for Byron's extrovert showmanship") peaked at No. 39 on the Billboard Hot 100.

 Six months later, in November 1972, Uriah Heep's fifth studio album The Magician's Birthday (No. 28 UK, No. 31 US) came out, with "Sweet Lorraine" released as an American single and the title track (a multi-part fantasy epic featuring Hensley–Byron vocal duel and Box's extensive guitar solo in the middle) being the album's highlight.
 "Uriah Heep used to have an image, now they have personality", wrote Melody Maker in 1973.
 Much of it stemmed from the flamboyant Byron.
 "David was the communication point, the focal point of the whole group's stage presentation.
 He had so much charisma, so much ability", admitted Hensley many years later.
 But Hensley too developed into a sophisticated instrumentalist and stage persona, whose writing and keyboard flair ignited the rest of the band.

-A lavishly packaged (an eight-page booklet plus) double album Uriah Heep Live followed, recorded at the Birmingham Town Hall in January 1973.
+A lavishly packaged (an eight-page booklet including individual member biographies and full page photos) double album Uriah Heep Live followed, recorded at the Birmingham Town Hall in January 1973.
 Having completed another Japanese tour, the band (due to tax problems) went abroad to record to Chateau d'Herouville in France.
 It was there that the solid, but rather mainstream-sounding, Sweet Freedom (No. 18 UK, No. 33 US) was created with "Stealin'" released as a single.
 Having gained worldwide recognition, the band quit the fantasy world in lyrics and made an obvious stab at versatility by adding funk ("Dreamer") and an acoustic number along the lines of contemporary singer/songwriters ("Circus") elements to the palette.
 Ken Hensley meanwhile had been gradually recording his own, mellower material; his solo debut Proud Words on a Dusty Shelf was released the same year.